controlflow/csharplang-ide-dev-notes/README.md

 const SomeType Null = null;
 ```

-* Participant of multiple declaration
+* Parsed as a part of "declaration statement", participant of multiple declaration
+* Must have explicit type annotation
+* Must have expression initializer
 * Immutable, has constant value
-* Can only have explicit type annotations
-* Must have expression initializer
-* Can have arbitrary reference type (but only `null` as a value)
+* Can be of arbitrary reference type (but only `null` as a value)
-TODO: warnings?
+* Unused contant variable always produces compiler warning
+* Scope: containing block
+* Do not participates in definite assignment analysis

 ### Foreach iteration variable